9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Potential Buyer),

-I truly don’t want you to miss this opportunity to find the perfect home.
 Let’s set up a visit to chat in more detail.
 You can call or text me directly at (cell phone #) or email me at (email address) with a day and time that works best for you.

 Don’t hesitate to reach out with any additional questions!

-Looking forward to meeting with you in the very near future.
+Looking forward to meeting with you soon.

 Sincerely,